7 Ways to Use Writing Prompts for Kindergarteners

 Wide writing lines.

-Kindergarten students are still learning to navigate handwriting and moving their pencil on the paper.
+Kindergarten students are still learning to navigate handwriting and moving their pencils on the paper.

-Wide writing lines make it easier for them to place letters correctly on the lines.
+Wide writing lines make it easier for them to place letters correctly.
 This also prevents frustration from trying to write on small lines.

 A space to illustrate.